-- A conditional ARM instruction can only be inlined if either: - The condition on the BL matches the condition on the instruction being inlined.
+- The condition on the BL matches the condition on the instruction being inlined.
 For example, BLEQ can only inline an instruction with a matching condition like ADDEQ. - The BL instruction or the instruction to be inlined is unconditional.
 An unconditional ARM BL can inline any conditional or unconditional instruction that satisfies all the other criteria.
-An instruction that cannot be conditionally executed cannot be inlined if the BL instruction is conditional. - A BL that is the last instruction of a Thumb If-Then (IT) block cannot inline a 16-bit Thumb instruction or a 32-bit MRS, MSR, or CPS instruction.
+An instruction that cannot be conditionally executed cannot be inlined if the BL instruction is conditional. - A BL that is the last instruction of a Thumb If-Then (IT) block cannot inline a 16-bit encoded Thumb instruction or a 32-bit MRS, MSR, or CPS instruction.
 This is because the IT block changes the behavior of the instructions within its scope so inlining the instruction changes the behavior of the program.

-• Handling branches that optimize to a NOP on page 5-21.
+• Handling branches that optimize to a NOP on page 5-19.